 I am happy to say diversity and food are like lovers in a mad affair.
 One cannot exist without the other.

-The high numbers of immigrants have converted the city in an eating and dinning empire.
+The high numbers of immigrants have converted the city into an eating and dining empire.
 My neighborhood, which is several miles away from the core, is close to Brazilian, Jamaican and Japanese hubs.
-A month wouldn’t be enough to try all the cuisines represented in a ten miles radius.
+A month wouldn’t be enough to try all the cuisines represented within a ten miles radius.

 But Los Angeles is not only about ethnic food, it is a paradise for those in search of fine dining and fresh ingredients.
-For example, Alma (Arts District) was chosen the Best New Restaurant in the United States by the Bon Appétit Magazine.
+World-renowned chef open restaurants in the city all the time (and talented newcomers too).